-The arguments to the preceding commands are the same and are as follows:
+The arguments to the preceding commands are as follows:

 - For processes, specify the number of ranks used by the application. - For program\name, specify the name of the binary program you want to analyze.
 The program must have been compiled.
-For example: a.out.

-• For program\args, specify any optional arguments that the program requires.
+For example: a.out. - For program\args, specify any optional arguments that the program requires.